saschagrunert/git-journal/README.md

 [planned]: #planned

 * [ ] Custom commit message template support, which will be used for commit preparation.
-* [ ] Multiple template extensions, like custom header/footer or other different custom fields.
 * [ ] Generation of default templates based on commits within a given commit rage.
-* [ ] Custom sorting methods for the default and template based output.
 * [ ] Commit message validation via provided template

 ## Contributing